 Even if they appear okay, it is best to avoid using them after their expiration date and to limit their usage to no more than 6 to 8 hours each day.

-Furthermore, apart from keeping good care of your eyes, you should also undergo preventive health checkups.
+Furthermore, you should also undergo preventive health checkups.
 These health checkups give a complete report about your health, allowing you to take necessary precautionary measures to improve your well-being and keep a host of ailments at bay.

 Wearing contact lenses while crying is safe for both you and your lenses; tears don’t harm the lenses at all; on the contrary, they lubricate them so they can move more easily over the corneas.

 Your contacts can harm your vision instead of improve it if you wear them for an extended period.